conda-forge/conda-forge.github.io/src/orga/governance.rst

 Teams & Roles
 -------------
-Here are defined the primary teams participating in conda-forge activities.
+The primary teams participating in conda-forge activities are mentioned below:

-* **core:** The core team is the governing body over the entire conda-forge organization.
+* **Core:** The core team is the governing body over the entire conda-forge organization.
 Members of the core team have full rights over all conda-forge repositories.
 Members of core are the face of the project, and are responsible for officially interfacing with external communities, organizations, non-profits, and companies.
-The core team may create new sub-teams, as appropriate.
+The core team may create new sub-teams, when required.
   Each member of core is entitled to one vote on all elected matters.
-* **staged-recipes:** The staged-recipes team administers the staged-recipes repository and is responsible for the review and creation of new feedstocks.
+* **Staged-recipes:** The staged-recipes team administers the staged-recipes repository and is responsible for the review and creation of new feedstocks.
-* **maintainers:** A maintainer is an individual responsible for the management of one or more feedstock repositories and packages.
+* **Maintainers:** A maintainer is an individual responsible for the management of one or more feedstock repositories and packages.
 Maintainers have the ability to merge pull requests into the feedstock of only the packages they maintain.
-* **external contributors:** This group encompasses all others who are not on core, part of staged-recipes, or maintainers.
+* **External contributors:** This group encompasses all others who are not on core, part of staged-recipes, or maintainers.
 This includes first-time contributors, collaborators, and funders.
 They have no special rights within the conda-forge organization itself.
-* **emeritus-core:** Core members that are inactive (commits, GitHub comments/issues/reviews, dev meetings and voting on polls) in the past six months will be asked if they want to become emeritus-core developers.
+* **Emeritus-core:** Core members that are inactive (commits, GitHub comments/issues/reviews, dev meetings and voting on polls) in the past six months will be asked if they want to become emeritus-core developers.
 Any core member can also request to become emeritus if they wish to do so (e.g. taking a sabbatical or long vacation).